dhaivat7/SystemVerilog_CalC/README.md

  /sv   : contains the Testbench files

-To run the Example, go to the /sim directory and enter the follwoing Run Command from the terminal :
+To run the Example, go to the /sim directory and enter the following Run Command from the terminal :

   make runc (Batch mode)
   make run  (GUI mode)